 - Directors are expected to attend 6 board meetings per year (each with a duration of 2 hours on average) as well as other meetings of the grants panel and business committee as appropriate (usually 3 per year).

 - In addition to meeting attendance, directors are expected to act as an ambassador for East Brighton Trust and can be expected to carry out various EBT-related activities and work.
-This may vary greatly each month but may roughly equate to 2 hours per week on average.
+This will vary each month but we estimate that it equates to roughly 2 hours per week on average.
 This may include but is not restricted to attending local meetings, visiting funded projects, sharing feedback to the rest of the board (may be written or verbal).
 Directors are welcome to suggest ideas of how their time as director might be best used.

 We are looking for people who have:

 - A commitment to the organisation and the work we do

 - A willingness to devote the necessary time and effort

 - A willingness to speak their mind

 - An understanding and acceptance of the legal duties, responsibilities and liabilities of directorship